Blackbirding: New South Wales

 The first major blackbirding operation in the Pacific was conducted out of Twofold Bay in New South Wales.
 A shipload of 65 Melanesian labourers arrived in Boyd Town on 16 April 1847 on board Velocity, a vessel under the command of Captain Kirsopp and chartered by Benjamin Boyd.
 Boyd was a Scottish colonist who wanted cheap labourers to work at his large pastoral leaseholds in the colony of New South Wales.
 He financed two more procurements of South Sea Islanders, 70 of which arrived in Sydney in September 1847, and another 57 in October of that same year.
 Many of these Islanders soon absconded from their workplaces and were observed starving and destitute on the streets of Sydney.
 Reports of violence, kidnap and murder used during the recruitment of these labourers surfaced in 1848 with a closed-door enquiry choosing not to take any action against Boyd or Kirsopp.
-The experiment of exploiting Melanesian labour was discontinued in Australia until Robert Towns recommenced the practice in Queensland in the early 1860s.
+The experiment of exploiting Melanesian labour was discontinued in Australia until Robert Towns recommenced the practice in Queensland when he fitted out the schooner Don Juan and, in August 1863, despatched her on a recruiting voyage under the command of Captain Greuber.

 Queensland

-The Queensland labour trade in South Sea Islanders, or Kanakas as they were commonly termed, was in operation from 1863 to 1908, a period of 45 years.
-Some 55,000 to 62,500 were brought to Australia, most being recruited or blackbirded from islands in Melanesia, such as the New Hebrides (now Vanuatu), the Solomon Islands and the islands around New Guinea.
-Although the process of acquiring these "indentured labourers" varied from violent kidnapping at gunpoint to relatively acceptable negotiation, most of the people affiliated with the trade were regarded as blackbirders.
+The Queensland labour trade in South Sea Islanders, who were commonly known as Kanakas, was in operation from 1863 to 1908.
+Some 55,000 to 62,500 labourers were brought to Australia, most being recruited or blackbirded from islands in Melanesia, such as the New Hebrides (now Vanuatu), the Solomon Islands and the islands around New Guinea.

+The process of acquiring these labourers varied from violent kidnapping at gunpoint to relatively acceptable negotiation, although most of the people affiliated with the trade were regarded as blackbirders nonetheless.
 The majority of those taken were male and around one quarter were under the age of sixteen.
-In total, approximately 15,000 Kanakas died while working in Queensland, a figure which does not include those who died in transit or who were killed in the recruitment process.
-This represents a mortality rate of at least 30%, which is high considering most were only on three year contracts.
-It is also similar to the estimated 33% death rate of enslaved Africans in the first three years of being taken to America.
+In total, approximately 15,000 Kanakas (30%) died while working in Queensland – excluding those who died in transit or were killed in the recruitment process – mostly during three-year contracts.
+This is also similar to the estimated 33% death rate for enslaved Africans in the first three years of arriving in the United States, Brazil, and the Caribbean; the conditions were often comparable to those in the Atlantic slave trade.